swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 To track changes to code over time, a package defines an external _version number_, which corresponds to a particular revision.
-A version number typically takes the form of `MAJOR.MINOR.UPDATE`, which semantically identifies changes between different versions of the same package.
+A version number typically takes the form of `MAJOR.MINOR.PATCH`, which semantically identifies different versions of the same package.

 ### Dependencies